simply-now/Simple-No-Extra-Frameworks-Rest-App/readme.md

 # Steps To get running (Please Contact me if there are any issues 😅)

 ## Install Node Modules
-- If using the Gander-Assesment-With-Node-Modules.zip then skip this step

 1. Navigate to Backend in terminal or bash and run npm update
 2. Navigate to Frontend in terminal or bash and run npm update